 - No Database dismount needed.
 To obtain access to the archive user data using PowerShell, the current database on the server needs to be dismounted first, meaning that all ongoing activities must be stopped until the whole export task completes: this might easily lead to time and/or productivity waste, which is far from ideal in any business or executive scenario.

-Stellar EDB to PST Converter requires the following minimum system requirements to be met:
+Stellar Converter for EDB requires the following minimum system requirements to be met:

 - Processor: Pentium Class

 - Operating System: Windows 10, 8.1, 8, 7 & Windows Server 2016, 2012, 2008